 China imposes a 34% tariff on imports of all U.S. products starting April 10

-BEIJING (AP) — China announced Friday that it will impose a 34% tariff on imports of all U.S. products beginning April 10.
+BEIJING (AP) — China announced Friday that it will impose a 34% tariff on imports of all U.S. products beginning April 10, part of a flurry of retaliatory measures following U.S. President Donald Trump’s “Liberation Day” slate of double-digit tariffs.

-The new tariff matches the rate of the U.S. “reciprocal” tariff imposed by U.S. President Donald Trump this week.
+The new tariff matches the rate of the U.S. “reciprocal” tariff of 34% on Chinese exports Trump ordered this week.

 The Commerce Ministry in Beijing also said in a notice that it will impose more export controls on rare earths, which are materials used in high-tech products such as computer chips and electric vehicle batteries.